Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 20S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Sample.
-There are 2,111 data points in the monthly series displayed in the figure above.
-The series covers the time range going from January 1850 to November 2025.
+There are 2,112 observations in the monthly series presented in the plot above.
+The span of time covered by the series extends from January 1850 to December 2025.

 History.
-Here are some statistics calculated on the entire sample: the anomaly was equal on average to -0.33 degrees Kelvin; it hit a peak of 0.64 in August 2024; it reached its minimum of -1.06 in August 1932.
+Check out a few statistics calculated on the whole sample: the anomaly had a mean of -0.33 degrees Kelvin; it registered a minimum of -1.06 in August 1932; it hit a peak of 0.64 in August 2024.

 Latest values